utlib/discover-archives/docs/documentation/alma-primo-and-atom.md

 **This page will be updated with additional details as the investigation continues.**

-## Recommendations for MARC Records
+## DRAFT Recommendations for MARC Records - Under Review

 Some Discover Archives repositories have archival fonds/collections with [corresponding MARC records in the U of T library catalog](https://librarysearch.library.utoronto.ca/discovery/search?query=any,contains,discoverarchives.library.utoronto.ca&tab=Everything&search_scope=UTL_AND_CI&vid=01UTORONTO_INST:UTORONTO&offset=0).

-**If your DASC repository currently creates MARC records for archival material described in Discover Archives pleasure follow these MARC record recommendations:**
+**If your DASC repository currently creates MARC records for archival material described in Discover Archives pleasure follow these DRAFT MARC record recommendations:**

 ### 1) In the MARC Leader/06 field use resource type "p"